tensorflow/transform/examples/sentiment_example.md

-The example `sentiment_example.py` uses the [Large Movie Review Dataset](http://ai.stanford.edu/~amaas/data/sentiment/) which contains 50000 movie reivews equally split into train and test sets.
+The example `sentiment_example.py` uses the [Large Movie Review Dataset](http://ai.stanford.edu/~amaas/data/sentiment/) which contains 50000 movie reviews equally split into train and test sets.
 To run this example, the data should be downloaded and unzipped to a directory.
 As with `census_example.py`, when running `sentiment_example.py`, the directory containing the data should be passed as the first argument.
 The script will